Arie/serveme/README.md

 There's a simple JSON API to create and stop reservations.
 It typically returns a prefilled JSON response, which you can edit and send to one of the URLs listed in the "actions".

 ### Authentication
-All requests should have the API key as the HTTP parameter api_key.
+All requests should have the API key as the HTTP request parameter api_key or as a request header `Authorization: Token token=api-token-here`.
 Donators can find the API key in their settings page, or you can contact me to get yours.

 ### Step 1
 ```shell